 VVS2 Diamonds are More Expensive

-Belonging to a superior category on the clarity scale, VVS2 diamonds sure are more expensive.
+Since they belong to a superior category on the clarity scale, VVS2 diamonds sure are more expensive.

 VVS2 diamonds stand just next to the flawless category of diamonds which is why they fetch a higher value than VS diamonds.
 So with a VVS2 diamond, you’ll be paying a premium price for lesser inclusions and hence, a more flawless diamond.